ecward/RCV_course/README.md

 * Silvia, Johan: Detection and tracking of moving objects using stereo camera

-* Johan: point cloud registration for object modeling and mapping
+* Johan: Point cloud registration for object modeling and mapping

 * Niclas, Erik: Trajectory planning, Werling, for risk averse behavior